 It’s been a while since I’ve written anything about my strip club days.

-I have so much material, but alas, a lot of it is best in spoken, rather than written word.
+I have so much material, but alas, a lot of it is best in spoken, rather than the written word.
 I want to find an illustrator who can take my voice recordings of stories and illustrate them for a YouTube video series.
 I’ve also given thought to a podcast, but I really like the idea of illustrated videos, in a style almost like Blank on Blank.

 I even have a clever title for my series, borrowing from the 1999 movie American Pie, “This one time, at the strip club…”